 The sum of 10% - will be paid on the date of signing of this Agreement, and no later than two months following the date of signing of the Contract.
 Party A is authorized to begin working on the Book only following payment in full of this sum.

-The sum of 8% - will be paid no later than up to the approval of the content of the by the Author.
+The sum of 8% - will be paid no later than up to the approval of the content of the galley proofs by the Author.

 The balance of 10% - will be paid no later than upon publication of the Book and receipt of the completed Book.